ivansible/asterisk/roles/ast-core/README.md

 ## ACLs

-If peers IP addresses should be limited, please create ACL definitions in the files `/etc/asterisk/acl.d/<rolename>.conf`.
+If the peers IP addresses should be limited, please create ACL definitions in the files `/etc/asterisk/acl.d/<rolename>.conf`.
 Asterisk combines ACLs with `AND` logic, so if ACLs cover different IP ranges, the result will always be to reject.
 Therefore, every ACL should cover ALL addresses